truenas/middleware/docs/userguide/index.rst

 can import the account information and imported users can be authorized to access the CIFS shares on the FreeNAS® system.

 .. note:: if your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure
-   Directory Services → NT4 instead.
+   :menuselection:`Directory Services --> NT4` instead.

 Many changes and improvements have been made to Active Directory support within FreeNAS®.
 If you are not running FreeNAS® 9.3-RELEASE, it is strongly recommended that you upgrade before attempting Active Directory integration.